 Every employee is entitled to the minimum wage.
-When the minimum wage was introduced in 2015, it was EUR 8.50 per hour.
-Over the years, the minimum wage has been continuously adjusted.
-Since 1 October 2022, at least EUR 12 must be paid.
-The Minimum Wage Commission will then decide on further increases by 30 June 2023 with effect from 1 January 2024.
-These amounts are understood to be gross of the employee.
-The amount of the minimum wage is set every two years by a minimum wage commission.
+From 1 January 2024, the statutory minimum wage in Germany will be 12.41 euros gross per hour.
+When the minimum wage was introduced in 2015, this was 8.50 euros per hour.
+The minimum wage has been continuously adjusted over the years.
+Since 1 October 2022, at least 12 euros had to be paid.
+The level of the minimum wage is set every two years by a minimum wage commission.

 To whom does the minimum wage apply?